Breaking the Cycle of Poverty: One Woman’s Story

 Then, she got a job with Papa.
 Now she’s a Papa Pal with flexible employment that meets her needs and provides her with economic stability.

-Working for Papa has enabled her to break that cycle of unemployment and poverty and start a new, healthier, happier life—all while making life better for the members she serves.
+Working for Papa has enabled her to break that cycle of poverty and start a new, healthier, happier life—all while making life better for the members she serves.

 It’s a win-win all around.